Arnoraja

 Arnoraja (IAST: Arṇorāja, r. c.
-1135-1150 CE) was an Indian king belonging to the Shakambhari Chahamana dynasty.
+1135–1150 CE) was an Indian king belonging to the Shakambhari Chahamana dynasty.
 He ruled the Sapadalaksha country, which included parts of present-day Rajasthan in north-western India.
-Arnoraja repulsed a Ghaznavid invasion from the west, and also defeated several neighbouring Hindu kings including the Paramaras and the Tomaras.
+Arnoraja defeated the Ghaznavid king Bahram Shah in the near Ajmer, and also defeated several neighbouring Hindu kings including the Paramaras and the Tomaras.
 He had to face defeats against the Chaulukyas, and was ultimately killed by his own son, Jagaddeva.

 Early life

 Arnoraja was a son of the Chahamana king Ajayaraja II and his wife Somalladevi.
 He is known by various names, including Analadeva, Ānaladeva, Ana, Anna, and Ānāka.
 Two 1139 CE Revasa inscriptions mention his title as Maharajadhiraja-Parameshvara.
 An 1141 CE manuscript of Avashyaka-Niryukti mentions his title as Paramabhattaraka-Maharajadhiraja-Shrimad.

 Military career

 Paramaras

 The Bijolia rock inscription boasts that Arnoraja humiliated Nirvvana-Naryana, which was an epithet of the Paramara ruler Naravarman.
 Arnoraja's father Ajayaraja II had defeated Naravarman, so this incident may have taken place when Arnoraja was a prince.

 The Ajmer prashasti (eulogy) inscription also begins with a mention of Naravarman, but the verse is incomplete.
 Four lines later, it states that Arnoraja's warriors captured the elephants of the Malwa king (Malavesha).
 Historian Dasharatha Sharma believes that this king of Malwa was Naravarman.
 According to R. B. Singh, this probably refers to Arnoraja's military success against Naravarman's successor Yashovarman.